James Rispoli (motorcyclist)

 James Rispoli (born July 19, 1991 in Londonderry, New Hampshire, United States) is an American motorcycle racer.
 In 2018, he will compete in the British Supersport Championship aboard a Yamaha YZF-R6.

-He is also a two-time AMA Supersport Champion, he was champion of the AMA Supersport East Championship in 2011, and also champion of the AMA Supersport West Championship in 2012.
+Rispoli is also a two-time AMA Supersport Champion, he was champion of the AMA Supersport East Championship in 2011, and also champion of the AMA Supersport West Championship in 2012.